ReproNim/module-dataprocessing/_episodes/01-overview.md

 The typical brain imaging experiment uses data, software, and human interaction to test hypotheses and/or explore relations in data.
-These complex interactions can involve many different elements (data quality, software environment, algorithms, human input) that can introduce errors.
+These analyses can involve many different elements (data quality, software environment, algorithms, human input) that can introduce errors.
 It is therefore useful to capture the information necessary to repeat or reproduce the analysis.